This blog may contain affiliate links. Read our disclosure policy for more info.

 Johnston Canyon icewalk

-If you want to visit Johnston Canyon during the winter, then taking a tour is a great way to experience its beauty and avoid having to navigate difficult conditions along the Bow Valley Parkway
+If you want to visit Johnston Canyon during the winter, then taking a winter tour from Banff is a great way to experience its beauty and avoid having to navigate difficult conditions along the Bow Valley Parkway

 This 4-hour tour takes you on an exciting ice walk along the edge of the famous Johnston Canyon to see its stunning frozen waterfalls, as you learn all about the natural history of the area.
 The hike is 5.4 km (3.3 miles) long with 135 meters (442 feet) of elevation gain, so you don’t need to be a pro athlete to take part, but you should have a decent level of fitness.